What Are the Effects of Divorce on Men?

 1. Most Men Blame Themselves for the Divorce

-The most common symptoms of self-blame are guilty, shame, and anxiety.
+The most common symptoms of self-blame are guilt, shame, and anxiety.
 Divorce brings with it a sense of betrayal, loss, and anger.
 If left unaddressed, these symptoms could lead to long-term mental distress.
 If you’re harboring self-blame after a divorce, talk to your divorce lawyers in San Antonio.
 They could refer you to a reputable therapist to help you cope with the emotions.

-2. Men Suffer Identity Crisis
+2. Men Suffer an Identity Crisis

 The identity of being a husband and family man is significant and has a lot of meaning for men.
 Marriage status is one of the most crucial determinants of self-identification and social recognition.
 When men divorce, they consider their status lost and find creating new social connections and partnerships challenging.